ehmicky/autoserver/README.md

   - default values, timestamps, computed values
   - aggregation
   - migrations
-  - use Express instead od doing our own HTTP handling

 Many of this will be fast to implement, I just need to get to it!